debbie-tommy/lurkaround/README.md

 _No course assistance in lectures or on the forum will be provided for this component, you should do your own research as to how to implement this._

-#### 2.8.
-Bonus Marks (5%)

-An extra 5% of the assignment can be attained via bonus marks, meaning a maximum mark of 105/100.
-Any bonus marks that extend your ass2 mark above 100% will bleed into other assignment marks, but cannot contribute outside of the 75% of the course that is allocated for assignment marks

-Your bonus feature(s) can be anything.
-You just have to think of something that could make your web app stand out in some minor or major way.
-Simple examples would include just making sure that your user interface and user experience stands out amongst other students, maybe through some user testing.

-You could also add extra features, such as some additional frontend form validations - the possibilities are limitless.

-If you do implement a bonus feature, describe the feature and its details in `bonus.md` in the root directory of this repository.

 ## 3. Getting started

 ### 3.1.
 The Frontend